HEMTT — The Army Heavy Truck That Moves Everything

 What Is the HEMTT and Why It Matters

-Oshkosh Defense — based out of Oshkosh, Wisconsin — developed the platform in response to a very specific Army problem.
-By the late 1970s, the M520 Goer and the aging M54 5-ton cargo trucks were showing their limitations.
-The M54 was a Vietnam-era workhorse, tough enough, but underpowered and insufficiently mobile for the kind of high-intensity, deep-battlefield logistics the Army envisioned for a potential NATO conflict in Central Europe.
-The threat scenario was simple and terrifying: Soviet armored columns pushing through the Fulda Gap, requiring American forces to move fuel, ammunition, and cargo fast, far, and off-road.
+Oshkosh Defense — out of Oshkosh, Wisconsin, a city that apparently just names things honestly — developed the platform because the Army had a specific and urgent problem.
+By the late 1970s, the M520 Goer and the aging M54 5-ton cargo trucks were running out of answers.
+The M54 was a Vietnam-era workhorse, tough in its day, but underpowered and not built for the kind of high-intensity, deep-battlefield logistics the Army envisioned if Soviet armor ever came through the Fulda Gap.
+The scenario was straightforward and genuinely terrifying: armored columns pushing fast through Central Europe, requiring American forces to move fuel, ammunition, and cargo fast, far, and across broken terrain — not just roads.

 What replaced the older trucks wasn’t just more power.
-The HEMTT brought a central tire inflation system, allowing drivers to adjust tire pressure on the move depending on terrain.
-It brought a payload capacity of roughly 10 short tons.
-And it brought a family-of-vehicles approach that let the Army field one common chassis across a dozen different mission configurations, which simplified maintenance, parts supply, and crew training in ways that compound over years of service.
+The HEMTT brought a central tire inflation system, letting drivers adjust tire pressure on the move depending on terrain — sand, hardpack, mud, take your pick.
+It brought roughly 10 short tons of payload capacity.
+And it brought a family-of-vehicles approach — one common chassis across a dozen mission configurations — which simplified maintenance, parts supply, and crew training in ways that quietly compound over decades of service.
+That’s what makes the platform so endearing to us logistics-adjacent people who actually track these things.

-The current production variant, the A4, uses an Oshkosh-produced TAK-4 independent suspension system and a Detroit Diesel Series 60 engine pushing 500 horsepower.
-The truck has grown considerably more capable and considerably more expensive — new HEMTTs run somewhere in the neighborhood of $250,000 to $400,000 depending on variant and configuration.
+The current production variant, the A4, runs an Oshkosh TAK-4 independent suspension system and a Detroit Diesel Series 60 pushing 500 horsepower.
+New HEMTTs run somewhere between $250,000 and $400,000 depending on variant and configuration — considerably more expensive than the original, considerably more capable.
 The Army operates over 13,000 of them.
-That number tells you everything about how central this platform is.
+That number alone tells you what you need to know about how central this platform really is.

 Every HEMTT Variant Explained

 Probably should have opened with this section, honestly, because the variants are where the HEMTT story gets genuinely interesting.
 The basic chassis is a platform, not a truck in the narrow sense.
-What sits on top of that chassis determines the mission, and Oshkosh has been remarkably systematic about exploiting that modularity.
+What sits on top determines the mission, and Oshkosh has been remarkably systematic about exploiting that modularity over four decades.

 M977 — Cargo Truck

 The M977 is the baseline cargo variant.
-It carries a 10-ton payload in a standard cargo bed with drop sides and a material-handling crane — a 4,500-pound-capacity Hiab unit — mounted at the front of the bed.
-That crane is the detail most people miss.
-The HEMTT doesn’t need a separate forklift to load itself in many situations.
-Watching a crew self-load ammunition pallets in a forward area with nothing but the onboard crane is one of those quiet logistics moments that saves hours in an actual operation.
+Ten-ton payload, standard cargo bed with drop sides, and — here’s the detail most people miss — a 4,500-pound-capacity Hiab crane mounted at the front of the bed.
+The truck loads itself in many situations.
+Watching a two-person crew self-load ammunition pallets in a forward area with nothing but the onboard crane is one of those quiet logistics moments that saves hours in an actual operation.
+No forklift.
+No waiting.
+Just the truck doing what it came to do.

 M978 — Fuel Tanker

-The M978 carries 2,500 gallons of fuel.
-JP-8, diesel, whatever the unit needs.
+The M978 carries 2,500 gallons of fuel — JP-8, diesel, whatever the unit needs.
 It comes equipped with pumping and metering equipment and can simultaneously receive and dispense.
-In a forward arming and refueling point — a FARP, for those unfamiliar — you’ll see M978s lined up with a choreographed efficiency that makes commercial fuel distribution look slow.
-These trucks are the reason attack helicopters can stay in the fight longer than their internal fuel capacity would otherwise allow.
+At a forward arming and refueling point — a FARP — you’ll see M978s running with a choreographed efficiency that makes commercial fuel distribution look slow and wasteful.
+These trucks are the direct reason attack helicopters can stay in the fight longer than their internal fuel capacity would otherwise allow.
+That’s not a small thing.

 M984 — Wrecker

-The M984 is the recovery variant, and it is genuinely massive.
-A 25-ton boom crane and a 25-ton winch.
-It can self-recover — meaning it can winch itself out of trouble — and it can recover other HEMTTs, which matters enormously in the field.
-Earlier I said I worked adjacent to sustainment operations.
-The first time I saw an M984 drag a bogged M1 Abrams free from a waterlogged field in a training exercise, I had a completely new appreciation for what “recovery vehicle” actually means in practice.
+The M984 is the recovery variant, and it is genuinely massive — 25-ton boom crane, 25-ton winch, and the capability to self-recover when things go wrong.
+It can also recover other HEMTTs, which matters enormously in field conditions.
+Don’t make my mistake of assuming “recovery vehicle” just means tow truck.
+The first time I watched an M984 drag a fully loaded M1 Abrams free from a waterlogged training field, I had a completely different understanding of what that term actually means in practice.

 M985 — Ammunition Carrier

-The M985 is specifically configured for ammunition handling, with a flatbed that accommodates standard ammunition pallets and a crane matched to the weight requirements of artillery shells and missile containers.
-The distinctions between M977 and M985 matter to ammunition officers more than they will to most readers, but the short version is that the M985 is optimized for the specific tie-down, safety, and handling requirements of ammunition logistics.
+The M985 is configured specifically for ammunition handling — flatbed designed for standard ammunition pallets, crane matched to the weight requirements of artillery shells and missile containers.
+The distinctions between the M977 and M985 matter more to ammunition officers than to most readers.
+Short version: the M985 is optimized around the specific tie-down, safety, and handling requirements that ammunition logistics demands, and those requirements are not casual.

 Palletized Load System — PLS

-The PLS is where things get modular in the most literal sense.
-The Palletized Load System uses a hook-arm mechanism — specifically the Multilift MK IV hook hoist — to load and unload standard 20-foot flat racks without any external equipment.
-A single driver can swap cargo configurations in minutes.
+The PLS is where things get modular in the most literal sense possible.
+A hook-arm mechanism — specifically the Multilift MK IV hook hoist — loads and unloads standard 20-foot flat racks without any external equipment.
+One driver can swap cargo configurations in minutes.
 Flat rack loaded with water?
-Drop it, pick up a flat rack loaded with 155mm shells, drive to the gun line.
-The PLS variant represents the furthest evolution of the HEMTT philosophy: maximum flexibility with minimum personnel.
+Drop it, pick up a rack loaded with 155mm shells, drive to the gun line.
+The PLS represents the furthest evolution of the HEMTT philosophy: maximum flexibility, minimum personnel, and a simplicity of operation that holds up under the worst possible conditions.

 Other Variants

-The family also includes the M1074 and M1075 PLS trucks, the HEMTT Load Handling System, and a series of A-Kit and B-Kit configurations that allow further specialization.
-There are HEMTT-based field maintenance trucks, truck-mounted water distributors, and semi-trailer versions.
-The Army has also fielded a Heavy Expanded Mobility Ammunition Trailer — the HEMAT — that pairs with cargo variants to effectively double throughput on ammunition supply routes.
+The family also includes the M1074 and M1075 PLS trucks, the HEMTT Load Handling System, and a range of A-Kit and B-Kit configurations for further specialization.
+Field maintenance trucks, water distributors, semi-trailer versions — the chassis has been adapted for almost every sustainment function the Army runs.
+There’s also the Heavy Expanded Mobility Ammunition Trailer — the HEMAT — which pairs with cargo variants to effectively double throughput on ammunition supply routes.
+Unglamorous.
+Essential.

 HEMTT in Combat — From Desert Storm to Afghanistan

-Driven by the demands of two Gulf conflicts and a twenty-year counterinsurgency campaign, the HEMTT accumulated a combat record that most military vehicle enthusiasts know only in fragments.
+Military vehicle enthusiasts know the HEMTT’s combat record mostly in fragments.
 The full picture is more impressive — and more sobering — than the highlights suggest.

-Desert Storm in 1991 was the HEMTT’s first real operational test at scale.
-The famous “Hail Mary” flanking maneuver — VII Corps sweeping west through the Iraqi desert — required moving an almost incomprehensible quantity of fuel, ammunition, and supplies over hundreds of miles of open desert, largely at night, largely off established roads.
-HEMTTs and their PLS counterparts were central to that operation.
-The Army moved something in the range of 1.3 million gallons of fuel per day at the height of the ground war.
-Most of that fuel moved in M978 tankers.
+Desert Storm in 1991 was the first real operational test at scale.
+The famous “Hail Mary” flanking maneuver — VII Corps sweeping west across the Iraqi desert — required moving a genuinely incomprehensible quantity of fuel, ammunition, and supplies over hundreds of miles of open terrain, largely at night, largely off established roads.
+HEMTTs were central to that operation.
+The Army was moving approximately 1.3 million gallons of fuel per day at the height of the ground war.
+Most of that fuel moved in M978 tankers — not pipeline, not airlift.
+Trucks.

 The terrain performance held up.
-The central tire inflation system proved its value repeatedly, allowing M978 crews to reduce tire pressure for sand travel and reinflate quickly when they hit hardpack.
-There were breakdowns — there are always breakdowns — but the maintenance-to-availability ratio exceeded expectations for a platform operating under those conditions.
+The central tire inflation system proved its value repeatedly — M978 crews dropping pressure for sand travel, reinflating quickly when they hit hardpack.
+There were breakdowns, as there always are, but the maintenance-to-availability ratio exceeded expectations for a platform operating under those conditions.
+That’s not a given for military hardware, especially in fine desert sand.

-Operation Iraqi Freedom in 2003 added a new dimension to the HEMTT’s operational profile.
-The push to Baghdad was fast, and the logistics tail struggled to keep pace.
-Supply convoys became combat operations.
-HEMTT crews — technically motor transport soldiers, not infantry — were engaging with small arms, IEDs, and ambushes.
-The platform itself was reasonably survivable against small arms fire, though it was never designed as an armored vehicle.
-The Army subsequently added armored cab kits — the Oshkosh TAK-4 cab armor package — to improve crew protection on convoy runs through contested routes.
+Operation Iraqi Freedom in 2003 added a dimension nobody had fully war-gamed.
+The push to Baghdad was fast — the logistics tail struggled to keep pace — and supply convoys became combat operations.
+HEMTT crews, technically motor transport soldiers and not infantry, were engaging small arms, IEDs, and ambushes on routes that intelligence had assessed as cleared.
+The platform held up reasonably well against small arms fire, though it was never designed for that.
+The Army subsequently added armored cab kits — the Oshkosh TAK-4 cab armor package — to improve crew survivability on contested convoy routes.
+Lesson learned, expensively.

-Afghanistan presented different challenges.
-High altitude, extreme temperature variation from minus-20 Fahrenheit winters to 110-degree summers, and road conditions that barely deserve the word “road.”
-The HEMTT’s ground clearance of roughly 19 inches and its articulated steering system helped in mountain terrain, but the platform’s size created real problems on certain routes.
-Some forward operating bases in Kunar and Nuristan provinces were simply inaccessible to HEMTTs, requiring rotary-wing resupply for fuel and ammunition that would have moved by truck in a more accessible theater.
-That’s not a HEMTT failure — it’s geography.
-But it shaped how logisticians thought about the platform’s role in distributed operations.
+Afghanistan presented entirely different problems.
+High altitude, extreme temperature swings from minus-20 Fahrenheit winters to 110-degree summers, and road conditions that barely deserve the word.
+The HEMTT’s roughly 19 inches of ground clearance and articulated steering helped in mountain terrain — but the platform’s size created real access problems.
+Some forward operating bases in Kunar and Nuristan provinces were simply unreachable by HEMTT, requiring rotary-wing resupply for fuel and ammunition that would have moved by truck in a more accessible theater.
+That’s not a HEMTT failure.
+It’s geography.
+But it shaped how logisticians started thinking about distributed operations and platform size.

 Can You Buy a Surplus HEMTT?

 Short answer — yes.
-Longer answer — it depends on the variant, your budget, your mechanical tolerance, and where you live.
+Longer answer — it depends on the variant, your budget, your mechanical tolerance for surprises, and honestly, which state you live in.

 GovPlanet is the primary marketplace for surplus military vehicles, including HEMTTs.
-Rituximab Defense, Iron Planet, and direct government auctions through the Defense Logistics Agency are the other channels worth watching.
-I’ve tracked HEMTT listings on GovPlanet periodically over the past few years, and pricing is all over the place.
+Iron Planet and direct government auctions through the Defense Logistics Agency are the other channels worth watching.
+I’ve tracked HEMTT listings on GovPlanet periodically over the past few years — pricing is all over the place.
 Stripped M977 cargo trucks with high mileage and cosmetic damage have sold for as low as $8,000 to $12,000.
 M984 wreckers and M978 tankers in better condition can reach $35,000 to $60,000.
-The PLS variants tend to sell higher because the hook-arm system has obvious commercial utility in construction and agriculture.
+PLS variants tend to sell higher because the hook-arm system has obvious commercial utility in construction and agriculture.

-Here’s my honest mistake from early in this process — I assumed demilitarized meant drivable.
+Don’t make my mistake.
+I assumed “demilitarized” meant “drivable.”
 It frequently does not.
-Many surplus HEMTTs are sold in “as-is” condition after the military has removed certain components, and some have been demilled more aggressively than others.
-Always request the inspection report and, if possible, get eyes on the vehicle before bidding.
-I didn’t do that the first time I seriously looked at a surplus military vehicle purchase, and what I thought was a runner turned out to need about $6,000 in work before it would pass a basic mechanical inspection.
+Many surplus HEMTTs are sold as-is after the military has pulled certain components, and some have been demilled more aggressively than others — sometimes far more aggressively.
+Always request the inspection report.
+Get eyes on the vehicle before bidding if there’s any way to arrange it.
+I didn’t do that the first time I seriously evaluated a surplus military vehicle purchase, and what looked like a runner on paper needed roughly $6,000 in work before it would pass a basic mechanical inspection.
+Learn from that rather than repeating it.

-Registration is the second obstacle.
-The HEMTT is a commercial-exempt vehicle in most states, meaning it was never designed to meet highway safety standards for civilian sale.
-Title documents are frequently absent or incomplete.
-Some states — Montana is commonly cited in the surplus vehicle community — have relatively straightforward processes for titling unusual vehicles.
-Others will make you hire a lawyer and spend months in correspondence with the DMV.
+Registration is the second obstacle — and probably the more frustrating one.
+The HEMTT was never designed to meet highway safety standards for civilian sale, which means titling it varies wildly by state.
+Title documents from the military are frequently absent or incomplete.
+Montana is commonly cited in surplus vehicle communities as having a relatively straightforward process for titling unusual vehicles.
+Other states will have you hiring a lawyer and spending months in correspondence with the DMV.
 This is not a hypothetical concern.
-It is a documented, recurring problem for surplus military vehicle buyers.
+It is a documented, recurring problem for surplus military vehicle buyers, and it catches people off guard every single time.

-Practically speaking, the HEMTT runs on JP-8 or diesel No. 2 — commercial diesel works fine.
-Parts availability through Oshkosh Defense’s commercial parts network is better than you might expect for a military platform, though some components are still DoD-supply-chain items that take time and money to source.
-Owner communities on forums like Expedition Portal and the Military Vehicles Preservation Association have accumulated substantial knowledge about which parts cross-reference to commercial equivalents.
+Practically speaking — the HEMTT runs on JP-8 or diesel No. 2, so commercial diesel works fine.
+Parts availability through Oshkosh Defense’s commercial parts network is better than you’d expect for a military platform, though some components are still DoD-supply-chain items that take time and money to source.
+Owner communities on forums like Expedition Portal and the Military Vehicles Preservation Association have built up substantial knowledge about which parts cross-reference to commercial equivalents.
+That community knowledge is worth more than it sounds.

 Fuel consumption is brutal by any civilian standard — somewhere between 4 and 7 miles per gallon depending on load, terrain, and speed.
 The truck weighs approximately 40,000 pounds empty.
-You will need a property with appropriate access and storage, and you will need a CDL Class A with airbrakes endorsement to legally operate it on public roads in most jurisdictions.
-These are not small considerations.
-But for the right buyer — a farm with genuine heavy hauling needs, a recovery operation, or a serious collector — a well-maintained HEMTT is a genuinely capable piece of equipment at a price point that has no commercial equivalent.
+You will need property with appropriate access and storage.
+You will need a CDL Class A with airbrakes endorsement to legally operate it on public roads in most jurisdictions.
+While you won’t need a commercial fleet operation to justify the purchase, you will need a genuine use case — a farm with serious heavy hauling requirements, a recovery business, or a committed collector who has thought through the long-term maintenance picture.
+A well-maintained HEMTT might be the best option for that use case, as heavy off-road work requires capability that has no real commercial equivalent at this price point.
+That is because nothing else in this weight class and capability range gets liquidated at government auction for $15,000.

 The HEMTT is not glamorous.
-It doesn’t get the recognition that Abrams tanks or Apache helicopters receive when people discuss American military capability.
-But the next time you read about a successful Army operation anywhere in the world, somewhere behind that story is a column of HEMTTs moving in the dark, keeping the whole thing running.
+It doesn’t generate the recognition that Abrams tanks or Apache helicopters receive when people debate American military capability.
+But the next time you read about a successful Army operation anywhere in the world, somewhere behind that story is a column of HEMTTs moving in the dark, on bad roads, driven by soldiers whose job title is motor transport — keeping the whole thing running.

 Stay in the loop